mcneel/opennurbs/README.md

    Note: `-DCMAKE_FIND_FRAMEWORK=LAST` fixes the issue of the MacOS compilers that choose an incorrect framework to build system headers.

+   Note: Additionally, pass `-A ARM64` to build for ARM64.

 4. Finally, run the following to build the library.
 ```
 cmake --build ./build --config Release